Nopezal/PoroCYon.MCT/README.md

 Invoke MCT Tools.exe
 --------------------

-The MCT Tools is a command-line program that can build a mod from a managed .dll, decompile a .tapi or .tapimod file, or pack a mod written in JScript.NET or Visual Basic.
+The MCT Tools is a command-line program that has a custom built compiler and a mod decompiler.
+It can be invoked through CMD using the 'mct' command.
+You can also use the TAPIBINDIR, TAPIMODDIR, TAPIMODSRCDIR, TAPIMODOUTDIR and MCTDIR environment variables.

 use the /? argument to display help info.

 Examples:

-    -build "C:\SomeDll.dll"
-    -decompile "Unsorted\MyMod.tapi"
-    -pack "MyJSMod"
+    mct compile "Ingame Cheat Menu"
+(that's the command I use to compile the ICM)

+    mct decompile "Unsorted\\MyMod.tapi"